-Most people I suspect, drive through Kansas and Nebraska only because they cannot avoid them if they want to get to their next destination.
-And I also suspect that most people keep to the interstates of which there is one in each state that bisects it completely from border to border.
+I suspect most people who drive through Kansas and Nebraska do so only because they cannot avoid them to get to their destination.
+I also suspect that most people keep to the interstates of which there is one in each state bisecting it completely from border to border.
 With that, I will guess that most people who have traveled through Nebraska or Kansas have never seen Toadstool Geologic, Carhenge, Chimney Rock, Scotts Bluff, Monument Rocks or Little Jerusalem Badlands.
 Too bad, because these are jewels adorning the vast flat topography of the great plains.

 Escaping far and wide from the vertical rocks are deep crevices or arroyos that appear like spindly tree branches extending across the landscape, only to be seen from above.
 This severe landscape is often referred to as badlands and indeed, the progress of westbound pioneers was impeded by them.
 Emigrants typically traveled along the Platte River Valley as part of the Oregon Trail.
 When they arrived at Scotts Bluff, the travelers were forced to move out of the valley to find a pass that would allow them to continue westward.
 Other formations such as Chimney Rock served as familiar landmarks for travelers.